lamorbidamacchina/lalalanding/README.md

 ## Installation

-Pull from this repository, then launch
+Pull from this repository and make a copy of .env.example, located in the root of the project.

+Name the new file .env and enter your database connection data (lines 11-16).

+Then launch
 <pre>
 composer install
 php artisan migrate
 </pre>

 and you should be fine.

 To start local server, launch
 <pre>php artisan serve</pre>

+Heading to http://localhost:8000 you should see your basic landing page.
+Try to fill the form and you should be able to see a new record in the database, in the table "leads".

 Enjoy and feel free to change the code as you need :)

 ## Security Vulnerabilities

-If you discover a security vulnerability within La La Landing, please send an e-mail to Simone via [simone@lamorbidamacchina.com](mailto:simone@lamorbidamacchina.com).
+If you discover a security vulnerability within La La Lead, please send an e-mail to [simone@lamorbidamacchina.com](mailto:simone@lamorbidamacchina.com).
 All security vulnerabilities will be promptly addressed.

 ## License

-La La Landing is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+La La Lead is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).